-I cook because I like to eat, feed my wife and friends.
+I cook because I like to eat well, feed my wife and friends.
 In normal life I am a photo editor and photographer living in Washington DC.
 I have no formal culinary training, but I guess food does run deep in my soul.
 Much of my extended family in Kerala, India have run food businesses and I learned to cook from them, and my mother.
 I am also blessed because my wife eats more than just salads, and in spite of her American/Serbian-Scandinavian descent, has a panache for spicy and outlandish foods.
 And also to my mother-in-law who still has the patience to teach me how to use the oven.

 I am also lucky to have lived in many parts of the world and be exposed to their cultures and cuisines.
 I was born and brought in Bombay (Mumbai), did most of schooling in Tanzania (Africa), and spent many summers in Dubai.
 I have traveled across India and enjoyed eating food from the unknown street vendor to the Bukhara restaurant in New Delhi.
 I have also chased food for editorial purposes – I spent a week photographing Tsukiji market in Tokyo and sampling some of the best sushi and sashimi in the world; my wife and I spent about a week in Bangkok tasting just street food.
 Other stories include examining US fast food chains and their menus in India, and the evolution of Indian food in the United States.